cadekalander77/VBA-Challenge/README.md

 As for the execution times for the script before and After the code refining, I did not personally see a significant change in run times.
 However, I am sure if this was used on a larger data set we would be able to see an improvement in times.

 ## Summary
+The advantages to refactoring code is making the code more user friendly as well as more effcient time and space wise.
+As for the disadvantages, it will obviously take a little more time to refactor the code, however it will be worth it especially on larger data sets.
+You can see within this refactor, the table is easier to read due to the color coding, however I did not see a significant chnage in run time.